Johann and Anna Heidgen House: Ownership history

-German immigrant Johann Heidgen, a stonemason, built this house at 121 Star Street, three blocks northeast of the Alamo, circa 1882.
+German immigrant Johann Heidgen, a stonemason, built this house at 121 Starr Street, three blocks northeast of the Alamo, circa 1882.
 He and his wife Anna Barbara moved to San Antonio in 1852.
 The couple had thirteen children, eight of whom lived to adulthood.
 The Heidgen family sold the house to Meta and F.A.Folkman in 1907, who in turn sold it to John Francis Krauser.
 Two years later, Krauser sold it to San Antonio businessman Charles A. Zilker and his wife Pearl Zilker.
 Because of the Zilker ownership, the house is sometimes known as the Heidgen-Zilker House.
 It was inherited by their children as part of a family trust.
 The Zilker heirs used it as rental property, rather than live in it themselves.
 The heirs donated the property to the San Antonio Conservation Society (SACS) in 1968.

 SACS deeded the property and its preservation easement two years later to the Alamo Council of Camp Fire Girls and Boys in 1970.
 SACS supplemented the gift with a $7,000 restoration grant.
 That grant was in turn supplemented by an additional $35,000 grant from the non-profit Ewing Halsell Foundation.
 The architectural firm of Peterson and Williams designed the improvements, and the Mexico-based contractor was Mr. Lerma.
 The work included a new stairway and a new right-side front landing.
 A southern half brick wall was included in the restoration.
 Doors and windows were replaced, and mortar and stone work were repaired.
 A new chimney was built, and the interior of the house was completely redone.

 That particular Camp Fire council disbanded in 1987 and deeded the property back to SACS, who in turn sold it.
 After a succession of subsequent owners and a stint as a restaurant, the structure was bought by attorney T. Russell Noe in 2002, and is currently in use as his San Antonio office.